 Rado DiaStar Original has a power reserve of 80 hours

 On the dial, the watch gets a white printed ‘DiaStar’ logo at 3 o’clock, ‘Automatic’ logo at 9 o’clock, Rado logo with silver coloured moving anchor symbol with red background at 12 o’clock, and a stainless steel crown at 3 o’clock.
+The sapphire crystal features vertical facets, and the dial has vertical and horizontal finishes, which catch the light beautifully.

 The watch maintains a monochromatic look